Steven M. Prebish

 Steve believes that while legal negotiations or disputes can sometimes become contentious, the professional best able to reach the desired result is the one who can maintain his composure and his temperament.
 Humility and respect for others, including his adversaries, is a hallmark of Steve’s approach to the practice of law – often yielding far greater results than could be achieved through screaming or table pounding.
 In that respect, Steve considers himself a throw-back to the days when the practice of law was still considered a “noble profession.”

-Over twenty five years have passed since Steve left “big law” to join PFS as a corporate/securities attorney, making Steve one of the longest tenured attorneys at the firm.
-As one of the PFS old-timers Steve explains his decision to join the firm in 1994 as follows: “If you intend to provide advice to entrepreneurs and business owners, then I think you owe it to them to have actually been an entrepreneur and business owner yourself.
-I believe in the old adage that you can’t really understand another person’s experience unless you have walked a mile in their shoes.
-I have walked that mile.
-Over the last twenty five years, I helped build a business that is tops in its field.
+Almost thirty years have passed since Steve left “big law” to join PFS as a corporate/securities attorney, making Steve one of the longest tenured attorneys at the firm.
+As one of the PFS old-timers Steve explains his decision to join the firm as follows: “If you intend to provide advice to entrepreneurs and business owners, then I think you owe it to them to have actually been an entrepreneur and business owner yourself.
+For almost three decades I helped build a business that is tops in its field.
 Although my business may be different than most of my clients’, my business experiences are not, and those experiences are invaluable when I am talking to clients who are faced with many of the same situations I already have encountered.”

-Although Steve’s clients engage in a variety of different businesses (e.g., furniture distributors, restaurants, suppliers of agricultural products and services, wire and cable companies, ad specialty companies, OEMs, commercial banks, investment advisors, family offices, private equity shops, and others), one thing they have in common is a business confidant in Steve.
-In fact, when asked to describe his practice, Steve explained “I probably spend more time talking to clients about general business matters than I do talking specifically about legal issues which arise in the course of their business.
+Although Steve’s clients engage in a variety of different businesses (e.g., furniture distributors, restaurants, suppliers of agricultural products and services, wire and cable companies, ad specialty companies, OEMs, investment managers, family offices, private equity firms, and others), one thing they have in common is a business confidant in Steve.
+In fact, when asked to describe his practice, Steve explained “I probably spend more time talking to clients about general business matters than I do talking about legal issues.
 My clients ask my opinion on business strategy, structuring, growth decisions, purchase and sale negotiations, etc. – and I am not afraid to tell them what I think.
 Any lawyer can recite what a contract or a law says, but not every lawyer has the courage to tell a client what he should or shouldn’t do in any given situation.
 I’m willing to stick my neck out for my clients.
 That’s what providing value is all about.”

 An Illinois guy through and through, Steve grew up in the North suburbs of Chicago and attended the University of Illinois at Urbana-Champaign for both his undergraduate (1987) and law school (cum laude) (1990) degrees.